foxwithahdie/pygameRhythmGame/README.md

 Rhythm Game using Pygame.

-To install and use this Rhythm game, you must have the Pygame library already installed onto your interpreter.
+To install and use this Rhythm game, you must have the Pygame library already installed onto your interpreter, and your int.
 Read pygame.org for more details.
+To install and use this Rhythm game, you must be on Python 3.12.

 v3.0: